-Land for soyabean production should have a welldrained soil, preferably sandy-loam soil.
+- Land for soyabean production should have a welldrained soil, preferably sandy-loam soil. - The soil should have no hardpan to enhance water percolation and prevent flooding during heavy downpour as well as to allow easy penetration by the plant roots.

-- The soil should have no hardpan to enhance water percolation and prevent flooding during heavy downpour. - If possible, use a flat land or a land with a gentle slope to avoid erosion of topsoil. - If the land selected has a steep slope, then create ridges across the slope (if ridging is a normal practice) to prevent surface runoff.
+- If possible, use a flat land or a land with a gentle slope to avoid erosion of topsoil. - If the land selected has a steep slope, then create ridges across the slope (if ridging is a normal practice) to prevent surface runoff.